teamtomo/teamtomo-site-archive/walkthroughs/EMPIAR-10164/relion.md

 ## Refinement Mask

+Differently from the previous refinement step, we should now use a mask to focus the refinement to a volume near the central examer.
+This allows us to reach higher resolution by accounting for local flexibility in the lattice structure.

+To generate a mask...

 - better focus for refinement
 - must be soft edged to avoid FSC artifacts

-Mask: can be useful when trying to optimise refinement of a subregion (such as the central hexamer).

 ```matlab
 dpkdev.legacy.dynamo_mapview()
 ```

-- dynamo low pass filter, central cylinder of 160A
+- dynamo low pass filter, central cylinder of 160Å
     - band 0-10. layer to see, apply, save (as mrc!)

 ```bash